It’s that time again!

 3. Stay positive

 Trawling through limitless opportunities and seeing all the cool things other people are doing can go either way when it comes to your mood.
-This is meant to be a fun thing though so try to hold on to the good feelings.
+This is meant to be a fun thing though so try to hold on to the good feelings and don’t get caught up with envy or feeling like you aren’t good enough.

 What adventures have other people done?

 I’ve already done a lot of the groundwork for you here as I put together 100+ adventure ideas – basically a list of 100+ people that have been on awesome adventures.
-I even use this list myself still (although I’m sure I know them all and their adventures by heart now!).
+I even use this list myself still.

 Read through the list and see what catches your eye.
 Check out the websites and what other adventures they have been.
 It’s a great way to get the juices flowing and to work out what sort of things excite you.